 - Grow and nurture an online community of like-minded individuals.
 Social Media is not just for selling or marketing.
-Instead, deploy it to connect with other like-minded individuals through Facebook groups and communities, Instagram hashtags, and twitter lists.
+Instead, deploy it to connect with other like-minded individuals through Facebook groups and communities, LinkedIn Groups, Instagram hashtags, and twitter lists.

 - Go out and network, and make real-world human connections.
 It is very crucial as solo entrepreneurs to also form real-world connections, even if it is just a quick catch-up over a cup of coffee.
 Networking events are very useful not just to create business links and connections, but also to get the sense of community and find a support network.
 Here is a list of business networks and networking groups in the UK.